Step by Step Checklist for Moves

 - Local volunteers will work with the host family and student to get any consent for placements requiring supplementary paperwork, formerly known as "non-traditional placements,” that are required to be signed by the host family and/or student.
 Note: Hosting Operations staff requests forms from the sending family in the student’s home country.

 - Local Hosting Volunteer* ensures that the Host Family submits their Reference contact info as soon as they get access to their Online Application (this allows AFS staff to trigger emails to their references and to call them.)

 - If necessary, Local Hosting Volunteer* encourages the Host Family to complete the entire Online Application ASAP and click on the Submit button.
 How can I identify what’s missing in a host family application?

 - Local Hosting Volunteer* schedules, and completes, and submits the In-Home Interview with all family members.

 - Local Hosting Volunteer* notifies the host school of the move.
 If there is a school change, the volunteer will need to secure school approval and submit a new Placement Acceptance Form (PAF).
 Note: If the student moves permanently into the home of the AFS volunteer listed as the Local Contact on the PAF, the school must be notified in writing (email from volunteer or RFS is okay) of a new Local Contact, and AFS staff must receive a copy of the email or the details of how the school was informed (by whom and when).

-- Once all screening (including Host Family Orientation) is complete, the TDS authorizes and confirms that the student can be moved to the new host
+- Once all screening (including Host Family Orientation) is complete, the Field Staff authorizes and confirms that the student can be moved to the new host

 - The Support Volunteer should email the Participant Support staff within one business day of the move, to confirm that the move took place.
 If the move is cancelled or the move date changes, the RFS should also be copied on the email.